Major Trump backer Rebekah Mercer orchestrates Parler’s second act

 The social media company started garnering a name for itself last year as a friendly gathering spot for Republican politicians and pundits turned off by fact-checking and moderation on sites like Facebook and Twitter.
 But Parler, which publicly extolled itself as a free-speech-focused network with minimal rules, became a breeding ground for conspiracy theories about the 2020 presidential election.
 The site was knocked offline shortly after the riot at the U.S. Capitol for its alleged role in allowing the rioters to plan and egg each other on.

 Now Mercer, who is credited with helping get Donald Trump elected president in 2016, is working to revive the site.
-It came back online last week with her new handpicked CEO, former tea party patriots leader, Mark Meckler, at the helm.
+It came back online last week with her new handpicked CEO, former Tea Party Patriots leader, Mark Meckler, at the helm.
 It’s the latest in a long line of maneuvers by the Mercer family to create an alternative media industry that pushes a version of the news that fits with their right-wing, populist political agenda — while keeping a low profile themselves.

 Parler executives did not respond to multiple requests for interviews or comment.
 Mercer did not respond to requests for comment.